 Your Sleep Consulting Questions Answered!

-There is a lot of information and mis-information when it comes to pediatric sleep consulting.Can you sleep train without tears?Can you sleep train while nursing?At what age can I start sleep training?These are a few of the common questions we hear when working with clients and in our Cleveland & Toledo: Ask the Birth Professionals Facebook Group.We sat down with Briana, a certified pediatric sleep consultant from Nurtured Foundation, and asked her some common questions on sleep consulting to help dispel some myths and get you some answers.1.
+There is a lot of information and mis-information regarding pediatric sleep consulting.Can you sleep train without tears?Can you sleep train while nursing?At what age can I start sleep training?These are a few of the common questions we hear when working with clients and in our Cleveland & Toledo: Ask the Birth Professionals Facebook Group.We sat down with Briana, a certified pediatric sleep consultant from Nurtured Foundation, and asked her some common questions on sleep consulting to help dispel some myths and get you some answers.1.
 How did you become interested in sleep consulting?

 I first became interested in sleep consulting from the families that I work with for breastfeeding.
 I would see them in the first days of their baby’s life to help them with breastfeeding and then I would hear from them again around 4 months with questions about sleep.
 Afterwards, I started really educating myself on infant sleep and that is when I found the Family Sleep Institute, where I later became a Certified Child Sleep Consultant.